TD1-KARMA-AC/TD1-WORLD-LAUNCH/EMAIL_SETUP.md

 # Email Setup Guide - Launch Notifications

+## Current Status

+The email form on the launch page collects email addresses.
+Submissions are stored in:
+- ✅ **Netlify Dashboard** → Forms (view all submissions)
+- ✅ **Browser localStorage** (as backup)

+**Note:** Email notifications are disabled (would cost $20/month on Netlify).
+We'll add newsletter functionality later when ready.

 ## How It Works

-When someone enters their email in the "Be the first to know when we launch" section, it will be sent to **td1@td1.world**.
+When someone enters their email in the "Be the first to know when we launch" section:

-## Setup Options

-### Option 1: Netlify Forms (Easiest - Already Configured! ✅)

-**What I've Done:**
-- Added Netlify Forms attributes to your form
-- Form submissions will automatically be captured by Netlify
-- You'll receive emails at the address you configure

-**How to Set Up Email Notifications:**

-1. **Go to Netlify Dashboard:**
+1. Form submission is saved to Netlify Forms
-   - Your site → Site settings → Forms

-2. **Configure Email Notifications:**
-   - Click "Add notification"
-   - Choose "Email notifications"
-   - Enter: `td1@td1.world`
-   - Save

-3. **That's it!**
-   - All form submissions will be emailed to `td1@td1.world`
+2. Also stored in browser localStorage as backup
+3. User sees success message
-   - You'll also see them in Netlify Dashboard → Forms
+4. You can view all submissions in Netlify Dashboard → Forms

-**Benefits:**
-- ✅ Free (up to 100 submissions/month on free tier)
-- ✅ No code changes needed
-- ✅ Automatic spam protection
-- ✅ All submissions stored in Netlify dashboard
+**No email notifications are sent** - we'll add that later with a newsletter service.

 ---